-My research is empirical in nature because it involves the application of the scientific method to formulate problem statements, carry out experiments, take observations, statistically analyze and visualize the data sets, and draw conclusions based on the experimental results.
-Each research project focuses on the development and evaluation of software artifacts that can be used in both empirical studies and real-world practice by undergraduate and graduate students, software engineers, and computer scientists in both academia and industry.
+My research is empirical in nature because it involves the application of the scientific method to formulate problem statements, carry out experiments, take observations, statistically analyze and visualize the data sets, and draw conclusions based on the results.
+Each project focuses on the development and evaluation of software artifacts that can be used in both empirical studies and real-world practice by undergraduate and graduate students, software engineers, and computer scientists in both academia and industry.
 In addition to supporting my professional service, my research also results in award-winning and frequently cited research papers, oft-complimented presentations, and useful free and open-source software.

-Mutation Testing: Given the challenges associated with evaluating the quality of a test suite, my research has designed efficient ways to perform test assessment through mutation analysis.
-Presenting and evaluating automated techniques that efficiently insert synthetic faults into both real-world Java programs and relational database schemas, some examples of papers (Just2012b) , (Wright2014) , and (McMinn2018) .
+Mutation Testing: Given the challenges associated with accurately judging the quality of a test suite, my research has designed efficient and useful ways to perform test assessment through mutation analysis.
+Presenting and evaluating automated techniques that efficiently insert synthetic faults into both real-world Java programs and relational database schemas, some examples of papers include (Just2012b) , (Wright2014) , and (McMinn2019) .

-Regression Testing: Since software is often incrementally developed, my work on regression testing has created automated ways to efficiently and effectively run test suites for complex programs.
-Some examples of papers that present and evaluate regression testing techniques (Walcott2006) , (Lin2014) , and (Lin2017) .
+Regression Testing: Since software is often incrementally developed, my research on regression testing has created research automated ways to efficiently and effectively run test suites for complex programs.
+Some examples of papers that present and evaluate regression testing techniques include (Walcott2006) , (Lin2014) , and (Lin2017) .
 Leading the way in the realistic assessment of regression testing, papers such as (Paterson2018) and (Paterson2019) show how to conduct rigorous experiments with real program faults.